 Barrier Reef Snorkeling

-This is certainly something you must do when you are spending time in Belize, spend the day of sailing in the clear turquoise water of the Caribbean and snorkeling with sharks and rays and some of the most outstanding marine life.
+This is certainly something you must do when you are spending time in Belize, spend the day sailing in the clear turquoise water of the Caribbean, and snorkeling with sharks and rays and some of the most outstanding marine life.

 We will meet after breakfast to start the sailing and snorkeling adventure day, during the tour we will do three snorkeling stops along the Belize Barrier Reef.

-Its name is of Mayan origin and means “Little Channel”, its shallow, clear Caribbean waters are ideal to explore the awesome formations of coral reef below.
-The channel boasts a wonderfully healthy and diverse marine life, don’t miss the chance to get a closer look at 160 different species of fish, sea turtles, sharks and stingrays.
-This reserve fills with a variety of marine life and the most impressive coral formations have been protected for over 30 years.
+Its name is of Mayan origin and means “Little Channel”, its shallow, clear Caribbean waters are ideal to explore the awesome formations of coral reefs below.
+The channel boasts wonderfully healthy and diverse marine life, don’t miss the chance to get a closer look at 160 different species of fish, sea turtles, sharks, and stingrays.
+This reserve is filled with a variety of marine life.
+Here the most impressive coral formations have been protected for over 30 years.

-The second stop is just a short quick boat ride away and we will arrive at a shallow channel, only eight foot deep where these two fascinating species are found in abundance.
-They have come because they heard the boat arrive and they are looking for some scraps of fish, dive masters often feed them small fish, truly unforgettable adventure.
+The second stop is just a short quick boat ride away and we will arrive at a shallow channel, only eight-foot deep where these two fascinating species are found in abundance.
+They have come because they heard the boat arrive and they are looking for some scraps of fish.
+Divemasters often feed them small fish, truly unforgettable adventures.

 The Shark Ray Alley is one of the seven best “Animal Dives” in the Caribbean according to the magazine “Skin Diver”.
 You can swim and snorkel among these gentle stingrays and harmless brown nurse sharks.
 Although it is best to avoid touching them, they truly seem to enjoy human interaction, some will even swim in circles around us rubbing against our legs.

-Surrounded by the aquamarine waters of the Caribbean, this island is the largest of many in the Belizean coast.
-When you add this stop to your snorkeling day from Caye Caulker, you will spend a couple of hours in one of the most well known top destinations in this country.
+Surrounded by the aquamarine waters of the Caribbean, this island is the largest of many on the Belizean coast.
+This stop can be added when we have a sailing tour from Caye Caulker, you will spend a couple of hours in one of the most well-known top destinations in this country.